Frozen lake in Buskerud County, Norway

 For the short term

 And in the long term

 HÁVAMÁL – verse 60

 The year began with snow, ice, freezing temperatures, and a heady excitement.
 I spent the first days of January checking out what Viking arrangements and festivals would be happening throughout Scandinavia and Europe, then tried to figure out a plan of how I would get to each country and how much it would cost.
 Going a Viking was a life changing experience for Norsemen in the Viking Age.
 I imagined it would be the same for me.

 My son Håkon had just turned 17, so I felt this was a good time to do this journey.
-I've always wanted my son to understand that he has to do his thing in life, now I would lead by example.
+I've always wanted my son to understand that he has to do his thing in life, and have tried to lead by example.
 We had a talk about the year and he was very positive and excited for me.
 We usually worked out with glima and weight training a couple of times a week, and planned to continue doing this when I was home.
 He said he was interested on going with me on a couple of trips during his summer holidays.
 I was thrilled at the thought of both of us going a Viking together.

 I trained armed and unarmed glima almost daily, and went for trips out in the local forests and mountain area as much as possible.
 At first I used modern equipment when out in the forest, but the more I got into it, the more I wanted to use historically correct equipment.
 I already had some general Viking tools such as Viking knife, sax, and axe, but now I started making my own equipment and hunting clothing.